Malt raises $97M at a $489M valuation for its freelance marketplace for developers – TechCrunch

 Regardless of how LinkedIn’s interest plays out, its activity there also points to a big opportunity, one big reason for why investors are backing Malt right now.

 “Malt is at a pivotal time in its development.
 This new round of funding will allow the company to scale rapidly and drive even greater impact,” said Yann du Rusquec, a partner at Eurazeo.
-“We are excited to partner with Vincent and Alexandre—and offer the expertise of our Growth and Venture teams along with the depth of Eurazeo’s network in Europe—to drive Malt’s future success.”
+“We are excited to partner with Vincent and Alexandre — and offer the expertise of our Growth and Venture teams along with the depth of Eurazeo’s network in Europe — to drive Malt’s future success.”

 “We are delighted to support Malt to build the leading freelance marketplace in Europe,” added Alexandre Flavier, executive director at Goldman Sachs Growth Equity.
 “Malt is at the forefront of the future of work, promoting agility, innovation, impact, freedom of choice, making freelancing simpler and more reliable.
 We are excited to partner with Malt’s founders, empower their community of highly skilled freelancers, and give companies access to the world’s best freelance talents.”